 Everyone that files for bankruptcy under Chapter 7 must take a “means test.”
 The means test is a formula-based screening tool to see if you qualify for Chapter 7 (debt liquidation) or Chapter 13 (repayment plan).
 You don’t have to be in poverty to file for Chapter 7.
 People with higher incomes can qualify if they have high expenses, such as a high mortgage payment.

-Generally, a Chapter 7 bankruptcy remains on a person’s credit report for up to 10 years from the date the case was filed, while negative accounts stay on your credit report only 7 and a half years.
+Generally, a Chapter 7 bankruptcy remains on a person’s credit report for up to 10 years from the date the case was filed, while negative accounts stay on your credit report only seven and a half years.
 If you are considering bankruptcy, your credit might already be in bad shape.
 Check your credit report for free by going to www.annualcreditreport.com.
 A bankruptcy notation on your credit report warns future creditors that you did not pay your debts as agreed.
 Restoring credit after a Chapter 7 can take some time and effort.

-A Chapter 7 bankruptcy CAN:
+A Chapter 7 bankruptcy can:

 - Stop repossession of a car or other property, or, in some situations, force the creditor to return property even after it has been repossessed.